Skip to main content

 Partial CSS

-In addition to reusing styles dynamically, we can also organize styles into separate files and this is when 'partial CSS' comes in handy.
+In addition to reusing styles dynamically, you can also organize styles into separate files.
+This is when 'partial CSS' becomes useful.

-To achieve this we can leverage cssPartial.
-See the example below:
+To achieve this, you can use cssPartial.
+The example below:

 import { css, cssPartial } from "@genesislcap/web-core";